Adalius Thomas

-Adalius Donquail Thomas (/əˈdeɪləs/; born July 18, 1977) is a former American football player who was a linebacker in the National Football League (NFL) for ten seasons.
-He played college football for the University of Southern Mississippi.
-He was drafted by the Baltimore Ravens in the sixth round of the 2000 NFL Draft, and also played for the NFL's New England Patriots.
+Adalius Donquail Thomas (/əˈdeɪləs/; born July 18, 1977) is an American former professional football player who was a linebacker for ten seasons in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles.
+He was selected by the Baltimore Ravens in the sixth round of the 2000 NFL draft, and also played for the NFL's New England Patriots.

 Early years

 Thomas attended Central Coosa High School in Rockford, Alabama, and was a letterman in football and basketball.
 In football, as a senior, he was named as a Class 4A all-state selection by the Birmingham News and as an honorable mention Class 4A all-state selection by the Montgomery Advertiser.
 In basketball, as a senior, he led his team to the State Title and was named the Alabama Class 4A Player of the Year.

 College career

 Thomas attended the University of Southern Mississippi, where he was a star defensive end for coach Jeff Bower's Southern Miss Golden Eagles football team.
 Thomas led one of the top defenses in college football, notching Conference USA Defensive Player of the Year honors his junior and senior years.
 The Golden Eagles won three Conference USA championships (1996, 1997, and 1999) in his four years in Hattiesburg, losing only two conference games and winning two Liberty Bowls.

 Thomas was named a Freshman All-American by the Sporting News in 1996, leading the Golden Eagles to an 8–3 record and a share of the Conference USA title.
 Southern Miss finished 9–3 in Thomas's sophomore season, en route to a Conference USA Championship and a victory in the Liberty Bowl.
 Thomas was named to the All-Conference first-team.